 After meeting in New York in 2010, Kijana became close friends with Thinley Wangchuk.
 They would often meet to discuss value investing and major market developments on a regular basis.
 After becoming clear that there were major synergies between Wangchuk Capital, LLC and Ashton Global, Mr. Wangchuk signed on as Ashton Global’s first emerging manager who enjoys a five-year track record and a 1.30 Sharpe ratio.

 Kijana also worked on the buy-side at a large hedge fund based in New York.
 As the Director of Credit Risk and Underwriting, Kijana gained substantive private transaction experience on the origination and structuring of term loans and revolving credit facilities to SMEs across Latin America.

 Ashton Global maintains a focus on compliance and transparency.
 It was formed in Delaware as a Limited Liability Company and does not use offshore entities in any jurisdiction.
 All fund structures are simple and transparent and provide piece of mind for potential investors.

-From 2005 to 2010 Kijana Mack worked for Cambridge Associates, world’s largest insitutional investment consulting firm.
-As a leader in the Capital Markets Group, Kijana gained experience across multiple asset classes, and learned the level of service necessary for world’s most sophisticated clients.
+From 2005 to 2010 Kijana Mack worked for Cambridge Associates, world’s largest institutional investment consulting firm.
+As a leader in the Capital Markets Group, Kijana gained experience across multiple asset classes, and gained experience delivering the level of service necessary for world’s most sophisticated clients.